Color: light yellow to dark yellow, gold-brown

-Citrine, a member of the quartz family, is a very popular gem for a number of reasons; it is affordable, durable and availability is abundant.
+Citrine, a member of the quartz family, is a very popular gem for a number of reasons; it is affordable, durable and abundant.
 Named after the French word for lemon, "citron", citrine appears in a range of shades from pale yellow to warm gold to intense orange and light brown.

 Deposits of natural colored citrines are found in Brazil, Madagascar, and the United States, as well as in Argentina, Myanmar (Burma), Namibia, Russia, Scotland and Spain.